updated on 18 July 2023

 When the worst happens on the demanding and competitive journey to a career in law, it can affect studying and results, as well as access to work experience opportunities – which could be a serious disadvantage when applying for a training contract or pupillage.
 However, there are steps you can take to protect yourself in this situation and ensure there’s limited impact to your hard work.

 So how should you make your university or potential employer aware of extenuating circumstances that have affected your application?
-Hopefully, there will be a section on the application form where you can include this information – this could be a specific question on mitigating circumstances or a more general invitation to include any other relevant information that you want the recruiter to see.
+Hopefully, there’ll be a section on the application form where you can include this information – this could be a specific question on mitigating circumstances or a more general invitation to include any other relevant information that you want the recruiter to see.
 If you can’t see anywhere to include the information, email or call the recruitment team to ask how you should disclose extenuating circumstances in your application.
 You don’t need to provide any details at this stage.

 You may need to provide supporting evidence, for example, a doctor’s letter or a supporting letter from your university, college or school.